YellowMinionPlannet/Notes/Book/Book_Professional_Javascript_for_Web_Developers/Chapter18.md

 `document.hidden` indicates if the page is hidden or minimized.
 Work for backwards compatibility.
 ## TIMING APIs
 Interfaces exposed through `window.performance` object is used to show performance status.
+Use `Window.performance` object to measure performance or timing duration is more accurate.

 ## THE WEB CRYPTOGRAPHY API

+Cryptography is a big topic within Security Area, I don't like it, but I know some of it.
+That's good enough.